joeldodson/braille/docs/tables.md

 # Tables of Braille Codes

+This page is currently focused on Unified English Braille (UEB) for Grade 1.
+That is, basic English characters, digits 0 through 9, and punctuation.
+Maybe someday I'll expand beyond that and learn contractions.

 ## Letters

 The below table shows the brille codes for the letters 'a' through 'z'.